Roderich Menzel: Travel

 There was yet another addition to Menzel's passions – travel.
-He was often, as he states, in a good mood, when he was eliminated from some tournament, because he had more time to explore the surrounding beauty.
-And when he saw something extraordinary, he often had to think about it during the next match.
+He was often, as he states, in a good mood, when he was eliminated from some tournament, because he had more time to explore and appreciate the local attractions.
+When he saw something extraordinary, he often had to think about it during the next match.

-Africa certainly belonged among his favourite parts of the world, not only because of his five consecutive wins in a row at International Championships in Cairo.
-It was particularly in Egypt that he felt at home.
-Cairo, pyramids, Alexandria, Luxor, Nile, Assuan – all these places made every time a huge impression on him.
-He often also recalled the meeting with many interesting people, such as Sheikh Mussa, King of snakes.
+Africa remained among his favourite parts of the world, not only because of his five consecutive wins in a row at International Championships in Cairo.
+Cairo, pyramids, Alexandria, Luxor, Nile, Assuan – all these places made a huge impression on him each time he visited.
+He often recalled meeting with many interesting people while in Africa, such as Sheikh Mussa, King of snakes.
+It was particularly in Egypt that he felt at home while travelling the world.

 Menzel also visited Australia several times, sometimes with mixed feelings.
 It certainly had something to do with a conflict that happened during one doubles match, when the audience didn't want to allow the players to leave the court, even though it was becoming dark; "Play on – we paid" they shouted.
 However, this conflict didn't prevent Menzel from going all around Australia and subsequently the entire Pacific region (Samoa, Tahiti, Hawaii).

 In the summer of 1935 Menzel came to India – Kolkata, Mumbai, elephants ride, expedition into the jungle, meeting with the Maharajah of Mysore.
 Especially the latter area charmed him quite a lot – "Mysore has two skies – one above me and the other beneath me!".
 Menzel's next steps led to Ceylon and Japan.
 He visited Hong Kong and Singapore on the way back.

 With tennis Menzel was able to travel all around a world completely different from the one we know today, at the very end of the so-called colonial era.
 "Many things have changed since my travels", writes Menzel in his autobiography Liebe zu Böhmen.